Free roofing estimate template

 What should be covered in a roofing estimate template?

-Generally speaking, this is what should to include in an estimate for a roofing job:
+Through our practical knowledge, this is what should to include in an estimate for a roofing job:

 - Total roof cost with detailed sections outlining labor and material costs.